-Since there are several forms of sugar, all different in texture, color, and usage, we'll cover how to store sugar by the different types.
+Since there are several forms of sugar, all different in texture, color, and usage, I'll cover how to store sugar by the different types.

 When you need to use the sugar, it may be clumped a bit.
 White sugar breaks up easily and clumps do not mean there's anything wrong with the sugar.
 It just means a little moisture was inside when it was sealed.
 If you live in a humid climate, a little rice thrown into the sugar before storing will help absorb moisture and prevent clumping.
 Using a dessicant packet will also help.

 Powdered sugar is just as easy to store as granulated white sugar.
 It will not clump as much (if at all) because it is a drier sugar to start with.
 As always, however, make sure to keep it dry and airtight.

 I don't use as much powdered sugar as granulated sugar so I just store it in the packaging that it comes in from the grocery store.
 It can be put into 6 gallon buckets (in the original bags) or poured into #10 cans or canning bottles and sealed (without oxygen absorbers).

 Brown sugar is a different story - only because it is moist and will dry into a solid block in long term storage - depending on how it is stored.

 Saratoga Farms™ brown sugar has a 20-year shelf life.
 How can they claim that?
 Because the double-enameled #10 cans are hermetically sealed, it will keep its fresh flavor and remain isolated from harmful elements, chemicals, and pests.
 They do not state, however, that it will still be soft in 30 years.